the fresh films reviews

 Review

-During the mid-1990s, there emerged a set of action films in which the heroes were more talkative and cheeky than before, and the action set-pieces were bigger and faster-moving, but still not completely taken over by CGI effects.
+During the mid-1990s, a set of action films emerged in which the heroes were more talkative and cheeky than before, and the action set-pieces were bigger and faster-moving, but still not completely dominated by CGI effects.
 Among the films belonging to this tradition were John Woo's Broken Arrow and this fairly enjoyable flick directed by Joseph Ruben.
-The epicentre of Money Train, in addition to the fast-moving title-vehicle, is the unlikely brotherhood of Wesley Snipes and Woody Harrelson, which is given both heart, soul and wit by the two ephemeral stars' sympathetic performances.
-The film is also well directed, with Ruben giving his urban images a warmth that befits the story, which in turn, of course, ends up just as ridiculous as you'd expect/fear.
-It's not so much the flurried finale that mars the film as much as the idiotic antagonist, played with such animosity by Robert Blake that his personality well surpasses his actions or lines.
-He and his precious train is so over-the-top that they effectively eradicate the buddy-movie-feeling built up during the film's first half.
+The epicentre of Money Train, in addition to the fast-moving vehicle of the title, is the unlikely brotherhood of Wesley Snipes and Woody Harrelson – given both heart, soul, and wit by the two ephemeral stars' sympathetic performances.
+The film is also well directed, with Ruben giving his urban images a warmth that befits the story, which, of course, ends up just as ridiculous as you'd expect or fear.
+It's not so much the flurried finale that mars the film as the idiotic antagonist, played with such animosity by Robert Blake that his personality far surpasses his actions or lines.
+He and his precious train are so over-the-top that they effectively eradicate the buddy-movie feeling created during the film's first half.
 If only the script had evolved more around the brilliant Chris Cooper rather than the ridiculous Robert Blake.
-Money Train is quite fun – up until a certain point, after which I too start thinking about sneaking off with Jennifer Lopez, and just leave the guys and their train to it.
+Money Train is quite fun – up until a certain point, after which I too start thinking about sneaking off with Jennifer Lopez and just leaving the guys and their train to it.

 Original review: